NekoNinaUwU/TransitousLEDDepartureBoard/README.md

 - If you now run the DepartureDisplay.py script, you should be able to see some departures and an IP in the console, with which you can open the web control panel.

 To-Do:
-- Use the line colour database by Träwelling for Germany-wide line colours 🟢 (beta, seems like it works well (but you need to manually download the line-colors.csv and put it in the root directory))
 - optional weather information 🟡 (Works, but needs customizability per station (and tbh not happy how it clips through long station names))
 - optional track/platform information
 - more costumizability (eg text colour, which modes of transport, how many pages)